yaweiw/elk-managed-service-poc/helm-elk/README.md

 * To verify statefulset status:
 1. ```kubectl get pvc```
 2. Go to Azure portal check storage acocunt.
+* To verify LoadBalancer and Kibana works:
+1. ```kubectl get svc``` and find the external ip for Kibana servive;
+2. Visit ```<ip>:5601```.
+If it works, Kibana website will show up.

+## Config Logstash
+* Since it's requent to change Logstash's configuration, we set up a ConfigMap for it.
+1. Logstash's config locates in ./logstash/logstash.conf
+2. You can modify it to fit your requirements before deployment.
+3. After deployment, ```helm upgrade <release_name> logstash/``` to apply the new configuration.

 ## What's in templates folder
 * _helpers.tpl - dependent chart template helpers